 How to Get Started

-Accessibility may not be simple to implement, but If you follow these guidelines, change the most problematic areas intuitively and continue to make improvements, you can keep your site ahead of potential challenges.
+Accessibility may not be simple to implement, but If you follow these guidelines, change the most problematic areas intuitively and continue to make improvements, you can enhance user experience as well as keep your site ahead of potential challenges.

 To learn more about TA Digital, contact us.